anas-sg/python_turtle/README.md

 ## shapes
 Some common shapes

-## singapore_flag
+## country_flags
-A drawing of the Singapore flag according to the technical specifications
+The flags of the following countries according to the technical specifications (as far as possible):
+- Singapore
+- Ghana